+So how do you put sand in an established aquarium?
 The key thing is for the sand to be light and pleasant in colour and not require much maintenance.
-There are only a few simple steps to follow, to put sand in your aquarium.
+Asides from this, there are only a few simple steps to follow, to put sand in your aquarium.

 Choosing the sand for your aquarium is an important step.
-It is also a step that can cause many people worry.
+It is also a step that can cause many people to worry about if they are doing it right or not.
 Questions about what type of aquarium sand to choose: neutral, complete, technical, nutritious?
 If you should layer the sand or not?
 And if you choose to, by how much?